Pharmaceutical industry: Drug marketing and lobbying

-There has been increasing controversy surrounding pharmaceutical marketing and influence.
-There have been accusations and findings of influence on doctors and other health professionals through drug reps including the constant provision of marketing 'gifts' and biased information to health professionals; highly prevalent advertising in journals and conferences; funding independent healthcare organizations and health promotion campaigns; lobbying physicians and politicians (more than any other industry in the US); sponsorship of medical schools or nurse training; sponsorship of continuing educational events, with influence on the curriculum; and hiring physicians as paid consultants on medical advisory boards.
+There have been many controversies surrounding pharmaceutical marketing and influence.
+There have been accusations and findings of influence on doctors and other health professionals through drug representatives including the constant provision of marketing 'gifts' and biased information to health professionals.
+As well as highly prevalent advertising in journals and conferences, funding independent healthcare organizations and health promotion campaigns, being at a time the most lobbied industry in the US, sponsorship of medical schools or nurse training, sponsorship of continuing educational events, with influence on the curriculum, and hiring physicians and doctors as paid consultants on medical advisory boards.

 Some advocacy groups, such as No Free Lunch and AllTrials, have criticized the effect of drug marketing to physicians because they say it biases physicians to prescribe the marketed drugs even when others might be cheaper or better for the patient.